 1 in 4 women and 1 in 7 men experience domestic violence in their lifetime.
 Fulfilling the complex and often life-threatening needs facing survivors in the community, our Becky’s House domestic violence programs encompass a 24-hour crisis and information hotline, emergency shelter, transitional housing, legal support, and a full spectrum of supportive family services.

 The Vi McKinney Becky’s House Shelter, a 30-day emergency shelter, offers free services to women, men, and children in need of immediate protection from their abusers in a secure, confidential facility.
-Our Becky’s House transitional housing program provides safe housing and family services for individuals and families in multiple apartment communities.
-In the 12-month program, clients focus on overcoming trauma, developing life skills, improving employment, increasing income, and obtaining permanent housing.
+Our Becky’s House transitional housing program provides safe housing and family services, up to 12 months, for individuals and families in multiple apartment communities.
+In the program, clients focus on overcoming trauma, developing life skills, improving employment, increasing income, and obtaining permanent housing.

 Additionally, staff attorneys and professional advocates provide low-income domestic violence survivors with free legal services on family law matters, including assistance with restraining orders, divorce, child custody, child and spousal support, and limited attorney representation.
 Mobile legal clinics are also available in underserved communities throughout San Diego County.